 COVID-19 Advisory: In abidance with Mayor Garcetti’s “Safer at Home” emergency order, IPAM will hold all workshops that are part of our current program (High Dimensional Hamilton-Jacobi PDEs), including Stochastic Analysis Related to Hamilton-Jacobi PDEs, via Zoom.
+We have re-opened registration to invite a wider participation.
+Registration will close on 13 May 2020.
 Workshop registrants will receive the Zoom link a few days prior to the workshop, along with instructions on how to participate.
 The video of the recorded sessions will be made available on IPAM website.

 Workshop Overview: The modeling of complex multiscale phenomena often leads to problems set in random media, since periodicity is very often rather restrictive.
 The mathematical study then leads to stochastic homogenization and averaging.
 This setting however, lacks the mathematical structure and estimates available in periodic media and most, if not all, classical PDE methods fail.
 It becomes necessary to use sophisticated probabilistic methods to overcome difficulties.